a-rodin/vector-clickhouse-sink/README.md

 It would start the following services:

 * `service` - a service that generates text using [fortune](https://wiki.debian.org/fortune) and writes it to Vector using a TCP socket;
-* `vector` - Vector configured to use a TCP source and HTTP/console sinks, the config file is in `vector.toml`.
+* `vector` - Vector configured to use a TCP source and HTTP/console sinks, the config file is in [vector.toml](blob/master/vector.toml).
 * `clickhouse-server` - ClickHouse;
-* `init-clickhouse` - a service that creates a table `service_log` in ClickHouse using `init-clickhouse.sql` file.
+* `init-clickhouse` - a service that creates a table `service_log` in ClickHouse using [init-clickhouse.sql](blob/master/init-clickhouse.sql) file.

 The logs would be generated and ingested to ClickHouse.